Rebecka Evans, Kent Rathbun, and Adrian Cruz

 He dropped out of school in 11th grade and began working at a grocery store, then a pizza buffet, then a Burger King.
 At TGI Fridays, he worked as a dishwasher.

 “I was super fast and so excited to see people cooking,” said Adrian, whose two brothers and three sisters also cook.
 “They were always telling me to get back to dishwashing.
 Then one day the manager said he wanted to talk to me after work.
-‘Hey man, how’d you like to work on the line three or four times a week?’”
+[He said,] ‘Hey man, how’d you like to work on the line three or four times a week?’”

 Adrien continued: “I became employee of the month.
 There was a picture of me in the entrance.”